Elan Language Reference

 Cannot new ...

 The Type specified after the call keyword cannot be instantiated.
-Either the Type is unknown, or it is an abstract class or interface.
+Either the Type is inapplicable, or it is an abstract class or interface.

 Source for 'each' must be an Array, List, or String.